alexmatros/UW-Notes/2A/CS 246E/CS 246E - Condensed Notes.md

 - Keyword `inline` hints to compiler to place function call inline rather than on stack
 	- Saves the cost of a function call
 	- Doesn't have to listen, decides on its own even without inline
-	- Metho body inside class implicitly suggests inline
+	- Method body inside class implicitly suggests inline

 ## Problem 9: Keep it a Secret to Everybody
 ##### Interfering with ADTs